sanzanalora/Ben-Sarc/README.md

 # Ben-Sarc

-This repository contains the code, data, and models of the paper titled [**"Ben-Sarc: A Self-Annotated Corpus for Sarcasm Detection from Bengali Social Media Comments and Its Baseline Evaluation"**](https://url) published in *venue*
+This repository contains the dataset of the paper titled [**"Ben-Sarc: A Self-Annotated Corpus for Sarcasm Detection from Bengali Social Media Comments and Its Baseline Evaluation"**](https://url) published in *venue*

 ## Table of Contents